huangluyao/Classification/readme.md

 ## Results

 - The best score of MobileNetv3 on F1Score was 99.43% with **HorizontalFlip**
 - The best score of EfficientNet on F1Score was 100% with **ColorJitter**
+- The best score of MobileNetv3 on F1Score was 100% by **knowldege distillation**

 #### Four tests on MobileNetv3